saadmk11/changelog-ci/README.md

 ## What is Changelog CI?

-Changelog CI is a GitHub Action that generates changelog, prepends it to CHANGELOG.md file and commits it to a release pull request
+Changelog CI is a GitHub Action that generates changelog, prepends it to ``CHANGELOG.md`` file and commits it to a release pull request

 ## How Does It Work:

-It uses a python script with GitHub API to get the last release.
+Changelog CI uses ``python`` and ``GitHub API`` to generate changelog for a repository.
+First, it tries to get the ``latest release`` from the repository (If available).
-Then it checks all the pull request merged after the last release and writes it to ``CHANGELOG.md`` or user provided file.
+Then, it checks all the pull requests merged after the last release using the GitHub API.
+After that it parses the data and generates the ``changelog``.
+Finally, It writes the generated changelog at the beginning of the ``CHANGELOG.md`` (or user provided filename) file.
+In addition to that, if an user provides a config (json file), Changelog CI parses the user provided config file and renders the changelog according to users config.
+Then the changes are committed to the release Pull request.
+---
-The pull request title must start with ``release <space> <version_number><space> *anything else`` for example: ``Release 0.1.1 releasing a new version`` The Changelog CI will see the pull request and submit a commit to the pull request with the changes written in the ``CHANGELOG.md`` file.
+The pull **request title** must start with ``release <space> <version_number><space> <anything else>`` for example: ``Release 0.1.1 releasing a new version`` The Changelog CI will see the pull request and only commit the changes to that pull request.
+---

 ## Usage: